Automattic/themes/README.md

 Patches and ideas in the form of code are always welcome!
 A great way to get started is to work on a [CSS fix](https://github.com/Automattic/themes/blob/trunk/CONTRIBUTING.md#contributing-css) or a [Good First Issue](https://github.com/Automattic/themes/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
 Please read our [full guide to contributing](https://github.com/Automattic/themes/blob/trunk/CONTRIBUTING.md) for more information.

-#### Pull Request Tips

-Here are a couple tips for crafting a great pull request:

-* Include the purpose of your PR.
-Be explicit about the idea or issue your PR solves.
-* Reference any existing issues that relate to your PR.
-This allows everyone to easily see all related discussions.

-By contributing code to our free themes, you grant its use under the [GNU General Public License v2 (or later)](LICENSE).

 ### Testing pull requests

 #### Using GitHub